WebizenAI/devdocs/PermissiveCommons/PCTOntologyModelling.md

 Additionally,
 - well known ontologies such as FOAF are now fairly outdated;
 - Most reasoning / ontologicial systems are very much centered aruond the use of OWL; which has a top-level predicate defining anything that employs it as a sub-classes of `owl:thing`
 - Ontologies are currently designed to refer to HTTP-URIs.
-By employing [[Non-HTTP(s)Protocols]] a method to define how to support various [[Requirements]] is thereby invoked.
+By employing [[Non-HTTP(s)Protocols]] a method to define how to support various [[POCAppRequirements]] is thereby invoked.
 - A foundational structure needs to be defined to thereafter built upon; and some consideration is being made about what the most appropriate approach may well be.

 Thereafter, once these considerations are better understood; then, there is an ability to create the ontological structures of those ontology documents, including references to other `.wellknown` ontologies and related intended inferencing models, can be better modelled.